-- 1. provide adequate design capabilities to preserve the physical barriers for release of radioactivity and to ensure that means are available to: - a. control challenges posed by DBAs within appropriate limits
+- 1. provide adequate capabilities to preserve the physical barriers for release of radioactivity and to ensure that means are available to: - a. control challenges posed by DBAs within appropriate limits - b. mitigate consequences of BDBAs - c. reduce radiation risks from possible releases of radioactive materials by carrying out accident management actions - 2. address the information needs for accident management, by providing adequate instrumentation that is capable of: - a. diagnosing that an accident, including a severe accident, is occurring or has occurred

-- b. mitigate consequences of BDBAs - c. reduce radiation risks from possible releases of radioactive materials by carrying out accident management actions - 2. address the information needs for accident management, by providing adequate instrumentation that is capable of supporting the need to: - a. diagnose that an accident, including a severe accident, is occurring or has occurred - b. obtain information on key parameters, such as neutron flux, temperatures, pressures, flows, combustible gas concentrations, and radiation levels, to assess accident conditions and progression - c. address continuously the state of essential safety functions, including reactor core monitoring, reactivity control, fuel cooling, hydrogen control, and containment - d. confirm the effectiveness of the accident management actions - 3. perform systematic reviews and assessments to demonstrate with reasonable assurance that the equipment and instruments used in severe accident management will survive and perform their intended functions in the ensuing harsh conditions
+- b. obtaining information, as necessary, on key parameters (which may include neutron flux, temperatures, pressures, flows, combustible gas concentrations, and radiation levels) to assess accident conditions and progression - c. addressing continuously the state of essential safety functions, including reactor core monitoring, reactivity control, fuel cooling, hydrogen control, and containment - d. confirming the effectiveness of the accident management actions - 3. demonstrate with reasonable assurance that the equipment and instruments used in severe accident management will survive and perform their intended functions in the ensuing harsh conditions